11 Dose-Response curves

 \[y = c+(d-c)exp(-exp(b(log(x)-log(e)))) .\]

-The parameter b is the steepness of the curve and the parameter e is the dose where the inflection point of the dose- response curve is located, which is not the \(ED_{50}\).The Weibull-1 descends slowly from the upper limit d and approach the lower limit c rapidly.
+is the dose where the inflection point of the dose- response curve is located, which is not the \(ED_{50}\).The Weibull-1 descends slowly from the upper limit d

-Another model, Weibull-2 is somewhat different from Weibull-1, because it has a different asymmetry, with a rapid descent from the upper limit d and a slow approach toward the lower limit (Figure 11.6).
+Another model, Weibull-2 is somewhat different from Weibull-1, because it has a different asymmetry, with a rapid descent from the upper limit d

 \[y = c+(d-c)(1-exp(-exp(b(log(x)-log(e))))) .\]